cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 victim of the interrupt had to be passed as an argument.

 The victim was not directly notified of the interrupt but had to check if the ``interrupted`` flag was set.
-It then had to reset the interrupt via ``interruptReset()``.
+Afterwards, it had to reset the interrupt via ``interruptReset()``.
 You could manually set the ``interruptCause`` attribute of the victim.